arnesson/cordova-plugin-firebase/README.md

-# UPDATED TO IOS SDK 4
-This update was done to test phone authentication in iOS.
-All other methods haven't been tested.

 # cordova-plugin-firebase
 This plugin brings push notifications, analytics, event tracking, crash reporting and more from Google Firebase to your Cordova project!
 Android and iOS supported.